← All Resources

 Note: IDR plans are subject to legislative changes.
 Check StudentAid.gov for the most current plan details and eligibility.
 The SAVE plan in particular has faced legal challenges — verify its current status.

-IDR plans lower monthly payments but extend the repayment period, which means you pay significantly more interest over the life of the loan.
-A $37,900 loan at 6.53% under the standard plan costs $13,820 in interest over 10 years.
-Under an IDR plan with lower payments over 20 years, total interest could exceed $25,000–$30,000, even with forgiveness of the remaining balance at the end.
+IDR plans make your monthly payment manageable, but they extend the timeline — which means significantly more interest.
+A $37,900 loan at 6.53% costs $13,820 in interest over 10 years on the standard plan.
+Under IDR with lower payments stretched to 20 years, total interest can hit $25,000–$30,000, even with the remaining balance forgiven at the end.

-IDR makes financial sense in two situations: (1) Your income is low enough that IDR payments are meaningfully lower than standard payments, giving you cash flow for essentials.
-(2) You are pursuing Public Service Loan Forgiveness, where IDR minimizes total payments before the 10-year forgiveness kicks in.
+IDR makes sense in two situations: (1) Your income is low enough that IDR payments free up real cash flow for essentials.
+(2) You're pursuing Public Service Loan Forgiveness, where IDR minimizes what you pay before the 10-year forgiveness kicks in.
+Outside those two scenarios, standard or accelerated repayment almost always costs less.

 Strategy 4: Public Service Loan Forgiveness (PSLF)

-PSLF forgives the remaining balance on federal Direct Loans after 120 qualifying payments (10 years) while working full-time for a qualifying employer.
-Qualifying employers include federal, state, and local government agencies, 501(c)(3) nonprofit organizations, and certain other public service organizations.
+PSLF forgives whatever's left on your federal Direct Loans after 120 qualifying monthly payments (10 years) while working full-time for a qualifying employer: government agencies at any level, 501(c)(3) nonprofits, and certain other public service organizations.

-The math can be compelling.
-Consider a borrower with $80,000 in federal loans at 7%:
+The math can be striking.
+Take a borrower with $80,000 in federal loans at 7%:

 StrategyMonthly PaymentTotal PaidAmount Forgiven